Monetary reform in the United States: Financial panics and the push for central banking

+A cartoon on the cover of Puck titled: "The Central Bank--Why should Uncle Sam establish one, when Uncle Pierpont is already on the job?"

 In the 1890s, the People's Party opposed the gold standard and demanded monetary reforms including unlimited silver coinage.
 The 1892 platform addressed silver demonetization, and James B. Weaver, the People's Party nominee, received over 8% of the Presidential vote, winning 5 states.
 Silver advocates called it "the people's money."
+George Shibley, an official with American Bimetallic Union and an activist in the cause of proportional representation, authored several books on monetary reform at the turn of the century, such as The money question, The financial plank of the allied reform parties for 1900, and How the new currency law affects me, with explanations.

 In 1890 the Sherman Silver Purchase Act passed, requiring the Treasury to buy 4.5 million ounces of silver each month and issue new Notes redeemable for silver or gold.
 Speculators redeemed Notes for gold leading to the Panic of 1893 and the repeal of the Sherman Silver Purchase Act.
 Despite the famous Cross of Gold speech, William Jennings Bryan lost the 1896 election, ending silver's role as an official currency in the United States.

 The continued absence of a central bank led to recurring financial crises throughout the late 19th century.
 The Panic of 1907 showed the need for a more stable monetary system as a credit crunch dried up business funding sources.
 J.P.
 Morgan functioned as a one-man central bank, spurring interest in establishing a central bank.

 A key moment in American monetary history occurred in November 1910, when Senator Nelson W. Aldrich, Assistant Secretary of the Treasury A. Piatt Andrew, and financiers Frank A. Vanderlip, Henry Pomeroy Davison, Benjamin Strong Jr., and Paul Warburg met at the Jekyll Island Club to discuss monetary reform.
 This secretive meeting produced the initial draft legislation, which shared key aspects with the Federal Reserve Act.
 The Federal Reserve System represented a compromise between a centralized system and diffused control, with twelve regional Federal Reserve Banks overseen by a Board of Governors.